Push/Pull logoPush/Pull

 • Progressive overload support: history is obvious so you can add a small amount next time.

-• History that is readable: you can quickly find what you did last week on the same lift.
+• Readable history: you can quickly find what you did last week on the same lift.

-If you want a deeper setup on what to track inside the app, start with Workout Log: Track Sets, Reps, and Weight Without Overthinking.
+If you want a deeper setup on what to track inside a log, start with Workout Log: Track Sets, Reps, and Weight Without Overthinking.

 Best workout app for strength training: the minimum that works